-See the Story and Sightings page and scroll to the bottom for the most recent updates.
+Please see the Story and Sightings page and scroll to the bottom for the most recent updates.

-See the Story and Sightings page and scroll to the bottom for the most recent updates.
+Please see the Story and Sightings page and scroll to the bottom for the most recent updates.

 A little background into BOttlenose dolphins in manx waters